woodwerk/iOS_Shortcuts/README.md

 2:00 PM - End of day

 Wed, 03 Jul 2019
-Start of day - 11:00 AM
+Start of day - 8:30 AM
-12:30 PM - 4:00 PM
+10:00 AM - 11:45 AM
-5:00 PM - End of day
+1:15 PM - End of day

 Thu, 04 Jul 2019
 I am free all day
 ```

 Note that the all-day and family event were ignored.
-Also, the test meeting on the work calendar (7/2 @ 10) has 15 min added on either side for travel.
+Also, the events with location (7/2 @ 10 and 7/3 @ noon) have 15 min added on either side for travel - but not the event with a phone number in the location field.